InsungMulumba/mvp-tracker/README.md

 ### What is this
-A simple app to display the statistics of the top 10 players most likely to win the NBA 2019-20 MVP award.
+- A simple app to display the statistics of the top 10 players most likely to win the NBA 2019-20 MVP award.
+- Written using React and CSS
-Statistics/Player Info sourced from the great guys at https://www.balldontlie.io/ Statistics updated every ~10 minutes
+- Statistics/Player Info sourced from the great guys at https://www.balldontlie.io/
+- Statistics updated every ~10 minutes

 ### `yarn start`